About the Program and Eligibility

 The purpose of the SMART program is to expose students who are underrepresented in higher education to graduate education.
 The program offers participants an in-depth research experience with a faculty mentor, and workshops that prepare them for graduate school.

 The SMART program receives federal funding and the federal government defines underrepresented minorities as African Americans, Hispanics/Latinos, and American Indian/Alaska Natives.
-SMART is open to all applicants, but the program is intended for students from disadvantaged backgrounds, including students from any race or ethnicity who are disabled, among the first generation in their families to attend college and are Pell grant eligible, or have overcome extraordinary challenges.
+SMART is open to all applicants, but the program is intended for students from underserved backgrounds, including students from any race or ethnicity who are disabled, among the first generation in their families to attend college and are Pell grant eligible, or have overcome extraordinary challenges.

 No, students must be US citizens or permanent residents.
 Proof of citizenship or permanent residency is required by Colorado state law in order to receive payments.